rcushen/rcushen.github.io/_posts/2019-04-14-neural-network-overfitting.md

 # Overfitting in Neural Network Classification

-This notebook provides a brief illustration of the problem of overfitting in neural network classification, showing that 'dense-er is not always better'.
+This post provides a brief illustration of the problem of overfitting in neural network classification, showing that 'dense-er is not always better'.
 Specifically, we will be using the *Human Activity Recognition* dataset, composed of smartphone accelerometer readings of individuals performing one of six distinct activities.

 ## Data Exploration